redpanda-data/connect/docs/configuration.md

       cache: objects
 ```

-And we wished to use this fragment within a larger configuration file.
+And we wished to use this snippet within a larger configuration file `./config/bar.yaml`.
 We can do
-so by adding an object with a key `$ref` and a string value which is a path to
+so by adding an object with a key `$ref` and a string value which is the path to our snippet:
-our snippet:

 ``` yaml
 pipeline: